GN 1.1 Workers compensation - a brief history

 The WorkCover scheme commenced on 30 June 1987.
 The scheme provides workers compensation insurance for persons employed in NSW.
 The scheme relates to eligible work injuries and policies of insurance issued or renewed on or after 4pm on 30 June 1987.
 This is referred to as the managed fund.

-The managed fund was originally intended to commence from 1 January 1987 however was delayed for a variety of reasons including the complex nature of the new legislation (the Workers Compensation Amendment Bill had 14 cognate bills) and the technology required to administer the managed fund.
+The managed fund was originally intended to commence from 1 January 1987, however was delayed for a variety of reasons including the complex nature of the new legislation and the technology required to administer the managed fund.

 In order to manage the risk associated with the delay, that is, the risk of the private insurers exiting before the commencement of the managed fund, the government came to a private administrative arrangement with the private insurers.
 The essence of the arrangement was that the former insurers continued to write business as from 4 pm on 31 December 1986 until commencement of the 1987 Act on the basis of 100 per cent reinsurance with the Government Insurance Office.
 This is widely referred to as the ‘Interim Managed Fund’ period.